lokeshjoshi053/DAO-Protocol-A-Multi-Chain-DAO-Infrastructure-Service-Protocol/README.md

 2.Some difficulties in the current DAO industry
 We found that although DAO represents the future and will develop into the basic organizational unit of human civilization in the future, and will reshape the pattern of human civilization, the entire DAO industry is still in the initial stage of development, and there are still a lot of problems and difficulties.
 We have now summarized some of the common difficulties in the DAO industry, mainly as follows:

-3.The solution of RainbowDAO Protocol
+3.The solution of DAO Protocol
 Our Rainbowcity Foundation team has been conducting in-depth research on the DAO field.
 We hope to innovate on the basis of existing products in the industry and develop DAO tool products that truly meet the needs of the DAO market.
 After exploration and research, we decided to launch the RainbowDAO Protocol, and really set out to solve the pain points in the DAO industry.

-In the RainbowDAO Protocol, we innovatively put forward the concept of DCV.
+In the DAO Protocol, we innovatively put forward the concept of DCV.
 The development of all DAO tools revolves around DCV.
 DCV, namely DAO Controlled Value.
 That is, the value is not controlled by a single individual or centralized entity, but by DAOs at different levels.
 Through the DAO governance contract, the DAO can control each core parameter and decision switch in the protocol, and ultimately the holder of the governance token will decide the development direction of the entire DAO through voting.

 All DAO rules are open and transparent, and all decisions are open to the community.
 Fully transparent DAO governance is the most fundamental guarantee for increasing community consensus.
 Only when everything is transparent and open will it be fairer, better to gain the trust of the community, and to gather consensus among more communities.